-Krishna Das offers a unique book-with-audio download combination that explores his fascinating path—from his youth to his time with his Guru and beyond, exploring his experiences on the Spiritual Path.
-This memoir includes photos from Krishna Das’s years in India and also from his life as a kirtan leader—and the audio that is offered exclusively in the book consists of a number of “private” chanting sessions with KD.
-Instead of just being performances of chants for listening, the recordings make it seem as if Krishna Das himself is present for a one-on-one chanting session.
+Krishna Das offers a unique book-with-audio download combination that explores his fascinating path, from his youth to his time with his Guru and beyond, exploring his experiences on the Spiritual Path.
+This memoir includes photos from Krishna Das’s years in India, and from his life as a kirtan leader.
+The exclusive audio that accompanies the book consists of several “private” chanting sessions with KD, each recorded to simulate a one-on-one chanting session with him.
 The idea is for the listener to explore his or her own practice of chanting and develop a deepening connection with the entire chanting experience.

 Flow of Grace: Chanting the Hanuman Chalisa (2006; revised edition 2019)

 This richly illustrated, 88-page book is accompanied by two CDs, and was especially created to deepen our understanding of Hanuman, the monkey-God, one of the greatest Sacred Beings in India.
 It is through the chanting of the “Hanuman Chalisa,” a traditional 40-verse hymn of praise, that the story of the monkey-God is revealed to us.
 Hanuman is the pinnacle of bhakti (devotion) and the remover of fears and obstacles.
 Krishna Das explores the correct pronunciation of each of the verses, the means of invoking Hanuman’s grace and healing, and the power of chanting.
 On the CDs you will find six different melodies of the Hanuman Chalisa with musical accompaniment and two instructional recitations of all 40 verses, as well as a wonderful rendition of the “Ring Song.”

 Chants of a Lifetime: Searching for a Heart of Gold Audiobook (2021)